sparkflows/sparkflows-docs/docs/installation/windows-install.rst

     admin/admin or test/test

-.. note::  Two user accounts come pre-configured with Fire.
-You can change them from Administration/Users by logging in as the admin user.
+.. note::  Two user accounts come preconfigured with Fire Insights.

            * admin/admin
            * test/test

+    You may change these usernames and passwords in Fire under the menu Administration/Users